guardian/scrooge-code-gen-sbt-plugin/Readme.md

 # Scrooge code gen sbt plugin

-This SBT plugin will take a thrift definition and case class for each definition that has all optional fields.
+This SBT plugin will take a thrift definition and generate a case class for each definition, with all optional fields.

 For examples of how to use it see the tests in `src/sbt-test`, but in
 summary: either put your thrift files in `src/main/thrift` or make